stakater/kubestackplus-docs/content/for-developers/how-to-guides/connect-to-redis-cli/connect-to-redis-cli.md

 ## Create Port Forwarding to Redis Service

-Before running `redis-cli` command we need to port forward to redis service running in cluster.
+Before running `redis-cli` command we need to port forward to Redis service running in cluster.
 To achieve this, perform following steps:

 - In OpenShift console, click on your username on top right corner and click `Copy login command` as shown below:
   ![`OpenShift Console`](../images/openshift-console.png)